The Troubled Ace Who Failed to Find Peace

 It has been quite difficult to piece together Blenkiron’s story.
 He did a great deal in his short life, travelling extensively and the various stories in the Press contradict each other on some details – hardly surprising when he used aliases and seems to have got mixed up with card sharps and drug use during peacetime.
 Initially, press reports implied that his suspicious death was linked in some way to RAF Kenley, but those concerns seem to have evaporated as Blenkiron’s troubles were laid bare in the newspapers.

-Alfred was educated at Merchant Taylor’s School, an august public school, leaving at the beginning of 1914.
+Alfred was educated at Merchant Taylor’s School from September, 1905.
+He left in 1907, together with his two older brothers – Duncan and Harold.
 He was later described as a happy, jolly boy, devoted to his family and beloved by them.
 In July the same year, he set off for Australia with £50 given to him by a friend, and went into partnership in a dairy farm with a man called Jack Burns.

 Blenkiron was keen to join the army when war broke out, and is said to have enlisted, in September 1914, as a Private in the Australian Forces, possibly the 8th Light Horse.
 Press reports from the time of Blenkiron’s death say he was discharged as unfit a few weeks later, but the New South Wales Police Gazette, December 23rd 1914, records that Blenkiron, going under the assumed name of G. Harris, had been arrested for forging a voucher for the payment of money and obtaining goods, including a rifle, under false pretences.
 He was sentenced to one month’s hard labour.